 If you already have a website, then make sure that your websites pass the mobile friendly test without any problems.

-Next, use a tool like optimizely or Hotjar or any other similar software to monitor how users interact with your mobile website and make the necessary improvements.
+Next, use a tool like Optimizely Hotjar or any other similar software to monitor how users interact with your mobile website and make the necessary improvements.

 These tools can produce a heatmap (like the example below) or even video record user sessions so that you can see how users experience your website.

-Website security is not a design factors but it’s a big user experience factor.
+Website security is not a design factor but it’s a big user experience factor.

 Where applicable you should also prove to users that the website is secure by showing logos or other relevant information.

 RankBrain is a machine learning process that is part of the Google ranking algorithm.

 One of the jobs of RankBrain is to analyze certain UX-Signals and find out which websites users like to visit for a particular query.

 What this means in simple words is that Google may improve the ranking of a website if there is evidence that people like it better than websites already in higher positions on the SERPs.